CenturyLink Availability Map

 CenturyLink is one of the cheapest internet providers nationwide for fiber internet.
 So, if it’s available in your area, it’s a great value for the money.
 CenturyLink’s DSL plans are on par with other nationwide DSL providers.

-Plan Name Download Speed Monthly Starting Price Data Cap
+Plan name Download speeds Starting Price Data cap

-For most everyone, CenturyLink’s Simply Unlimited Fiber 200 package should be more than enough.
-For hardcore streamers and gamers, the Fiber Gigabit plan may be more suitable.
+For almost everyone, CenturyLink’s starter fiber plans should be more than enough to keep them connected.
+For streamers and gamers, CenturyLink’s gigabit fiber offerings are more suitable.
 In some areas, however, neither of those plans are available.

 CenturyLink’s DSL plans offer more availability, but even those speeds vary by location.
 Some may have access to up to 100 Mbps, while others could be stuck with much less speed.
 The best way to tell which CenturyLink plan is being offered is to compare the plans available near you.